isaacSennerholt/sudelity/README.md

 ### Future Work: Testing Through Simulation

-To explore the potential superiority of Sudelistic alignment, we propose a comparative simulation:
+To explore the potential advantages of Sudelistic alignment, we propose a comparative simulation:

 - Train agents on different ethical doctrines
 - Place them in a shared environment